marcoGarranzo206/pyGeneticAlgorithm/README.md

 In this repository I implement genetic algorithms in python and provide a few use cases.
 Any suggestions for improving the algorithm or optimizating the procedure or ideas for use cases are appreciated.
 At the moment it is just a side project but I am always looking to improve my work.

+# Usage

+The user needs to define a fitness function to maximize which has to be positve valued.
+Next, depending on the nature of the decision variables, discrete or continuous, choose the appropriate solver.
+If a continuous fitness function can be numbafied then the user has the ability to use the continuous numbafied solver.

+For discrete variables one can choose:

+p:probability of mutation
+pop: population size
+universe_type: "equal" or "specific" depending on whether each variable can take on the same values or each variable can take on different values
+universe: a 1d array or list of possible values each variable can take if universe is equal or a list of lists if specific.
+In the latter case, there must be as many lists as variables, each list indicating the values each variable can take
+crossover: midpoint or crossover parent contribution: which % of attributes to take from one parent

+Then, using the solve method, run the algorithm for n_iters of iterations.

+For continuous variables one can choose:

+p:probability of mutation
+pop: population size
+ub: vector of upper bounds for each variable.
+Size is the number of variables.
+lb: vector of lower bounds for each variable.
+Size is the number of variables.

 # Discrete GA